Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 In the case that we have to stand up a new PostgreSQL instance, the connection strings stored in Azure Key Store will also need to be updated.

-## File storage redundancy
+## File server redundancy

-The file storage instance hosting content will be [geo-redundant](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#geo-redundant-storage), which means Azure will maintain a second copy in a separate data center (South Central US), which we can stand up in an emergency.
+The File servers in production will be a cluster of two servers, utilizing Windows Server 2016's [Storage Replica feature](https://docs.microsoft.com/en-us/windows-server/storage/storage-replica/storage-replica-overview).
+This is a block-level replication solution that ensures maximum performance of the replication.

-## Virtual machine backups
+## Data backups

-All virtual machines will be backed up to geo-redundant storage.
+All virtual machines and databases will be backed up to geo-redundant storage.
 This enables fast recovery in the case of a data center outage.
-It also provides the ability to recover a single VM in the case of data corruption.
+It also provides the ability to recover a single VM in the case of a machine failure.

 ## Recovery to secondary data center